exonum/exonum-doc/src/home/design-overview.md

 By using a transaction log, Exonum implements [state machine replication][wiki:state-machine-repl].
 It guarantees agreement of data storage states among nodes in the network.
-The same approach is often used by non-blockchain distributed DBs, such as Mongo or PostgreSQL.
+The same approach is often used by non-blockchain distributed DBs, such as MongoDB or PostgreSQL.

 ### Blocks